This page includes:

 The R-Steam box mod allows for adjustable wattage in 0.1 increments from 1-80 watts and is compatible with Nickle, Titanium and Stainless Steel for temperature control.
 I have been enjoying the Stainless Steel lately and the R-Steam handles in beautifully.

 Since it uses just a single 18650, you can carry a pair of extras and easily get a full day of vaping out of it regardless of your vaping style.
 I’m using the Aspire 2500 mAh in mine and I get about a half day on it.
 I still am a relatively heavy vaper so you might have a different experience depending on your vaping habits.

 You can charge your battery and upgrade the firmware using the micro USB port attached or a separate charger.
 Personally, I don’t recommend using the on-board chargers unless you have to and as long as you have at least 2, you’ll never have to be “vapeless” waiting for a charge.

 For me, it’s becoming one of my favorites particularly when I’m out for an evening, or even just a walk and I want something discreet that doesn’t bother me when I’m not using it.

 Whether you like straight wattage mode, temperature control, above or sub-ohm vaping, pre-built atomizers or do it yourself, the new R-Steam Mini Kit will have you more than covered.
 Combine the great function with the attractive, discreet design and it’s definitely one to check out!
 Take a look for yourself!

-With electronic cigarettes, vaping mods, addons and so on, we really could go on for days.
+With electronic cigarettes, vaping mods, addons, upgrades and so on, we really could go on for days.
 I hope this section provided a nice jumping off point and was helpful in increasing your overall vaping experience and pleasure.

 For those who are as passionate about vaping as I am, feel free to check out my other blog where I focus completely on finding the best dry herb vaporizers.